risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 export default eat;
 ```

-It just a simple function that will print `I eat something` on the console or the terminal.
+It is just a simple function that will print `I eat something` on the console or the terminal.
 Save the file as `main.js`.
 On the terminal type the following command to transform our ES module into a CommonJS module:

 ```bash
 $ rollup main.js --file bundle.js --format cjs
 ```

 * `--file`: The path for the output file
-* `--format`: The targetted output format, in our case the `cjs` is for the CommonJS module.
+* `--format`: The targeted output format, in our case the `cjs` is for the CommonJS module.

 Along with the `main.js` file, we should now have the `bundle.js` file.
 If we open the `bundle.js` file, we'll see that our `eat` function is now using the CommonJS module.